marcellopagano/marcellopagano/README.md

 🌐 Since 2015 I have been passionate about programming related to the web world, after a brief experience with php I immediately became interested in everything related to the javascript world.

 <hr><br>
-📖 The study of JavaScript consequently brought me to know technologies such as: Node and TypeScript.
+📖 The study of JavaScript consequently brought me to know technologies such as: Node, TypeScript and React.

 <hr><br>